K-dhokey/luke-arm/README.md

 # luke-arm
 # human emulating robotic hand
-#tasks :
+# Tasks :

-task0:hello world
+  Task0:hello world

   Task1:led blink

   Task2:control servo from Esp32 , from 0 to 90, can add loop also